lokile/android_media_utils/README.md

 # android_media_utils
-Library to load media files in android
+Library to work with media files in android